 Are you a landlord?
 Do you rent out rental property to tenants?
-If yes, then you need a specialized form of insurance called landlord insurance.
+If yes, you need a specialized form of insurance called landlord insurance.
 Otherwise, you're taking on some serious financial and legal risks that almost nobody can afford to bear.

 We're not saying this because we're on the payroll of an insurance company.
 We just have a healthy understanding of the real-world things that can go wrong with rental real estate, and how the legal system often assigns liability.
 Careless landlords are frequently torn apart limb from limb in bankruptcy courts to extract damages that would otherwise be borne by landlord insurance.

 Your standard homeowners insurance doesn't cover many needs you might have as a landlord.
 You need protection if a tenant sues you or another major issue arrises.

 If you're habitually and regularly renting your property, and/or you are no longer the full-time resident, you are endangering yourself and your financial well-being if you do not put the proper landlord insurance coverage in place.

 Check with your carrier for specific exclusions.
 Some are more tolerant of short-term/vacation/occasional rentals than others.
 Be aware that renting your property over a month per year will likely prevent your homeowners insurance policy from giving you the protection you need.

 If you're renting a property and a tenant gets seriously injured, they may sue you for damages.
 Your personal liability insurance on your policy likely won't cover damages to renters who live there for an extended period of time.
 Your homeowners insurance carrier did not sign on for that risk, and they may well deny the claim.